 There are varieties of healthcare organizations in Spain, both private and government owned that have specialized departments catering exclusively for medical tourists.
 International patients can avail the services of English speaking doctors and medical staff that have to meet stringent requirements and undergo various tough procedures to practice medicine in Spain.

-To ensure patients and medical tourists to get the high quality healthcare in the country, Spain boasts 17 medical facilities accredited by the JCI and Fundacion Avedis Donabedian (FAD), an accreditation partner of JCI.
+To ensure patients and medical tourists to get the high quality healthcare in the country, Spain boasts 24 medical facilities accredited by the JCI and Fundacion Avedis Donabedian (FAD), an accreditation partner of JCI.
+Due to the high standard of hospitals, the country is included in our medical tourism book.

 Government backed medical tourism – Spaincares